Agriculture's Sustainable Future In The Gardening World

 Another method of controlling pests is to climb a link up the food chain and utilize predator pests.
 Frequent feasters on corn, for example, are the armyworm, the aphid, and the Japanese beetle.
-Rather than dealing with the unintended consequences of chemical insecticides, some farmers choose to introduce predator bugs like parasitic wasps, lacewings, and centipedes that, for instance, have strong appetites for aphids.
+Rather than dealing with the unintended consequences of chemical insecticides, some farmers introduce predator bugs like parasitic wasps, lacewings, and centipedes that, for instance, have strong appetites for aphids.

 Other artificial substances used by commercial farmers include herbicides and fertilizers.
 Like pesticides, these compounds produce detrimental side effects while seemingly protecting the plants and nourishing the soil.
 Their components contaminate the soil and water, negatively affecting the wildlife and humans who consume the food and drink the water.
-The good news is that use of chemicals can be drastically reduced with the sustainable practice of planting cover crops during the off-season.
+The good news is that chemicals can be reduced with the sustainable practice of planting cover crops during the off-season.
 Such growth has a three-fold benefit: it protects against soil erosion, repels the presence of weeds, and fosters soil fertility.
 Popular cover crops include clover, oats, and hairy vetch.